Budva Old Town

 The walled medieval centre of Budva with cobblestone streets, four historic churches, waterfront restaurants, bars and boutique shops inside the walls.

-Budva Old Town sits on a narrow rocky peninsula jutting into the Adriatic, enclosed by fifteenth-century Venetian walls that survived the 1979 earthquake and were rebuilt stone by stone.
+Budva Old Town sits on a narrow rocky peninsula jutting into the Adriatic, enclosed by fifteenth-century Venetian walls that survived the 1979 earthquake and we…Budva Old Town sits on a narrow rocky peninsula jutting into the Adriatic, enclosed by fifteenth-century Venetian walls that survived the 1979 earthquake and were rebuilt stone by stone.
 Inside the gates the layout is a tight grid of limestone alleys connecting four churches — St John the Baptist, the Holy Trinity, St Sabba and Santa Maria in Punta — two small squares and the Citadela fortress at the southern tip.

 The settlement dates to at least the fifth century BC, making it one of the oldest on the Adriatic coast.
 Greek colonists, Romans, Byzantines, Venetians and Austro-Hungarians each left a mark on the architecture and street plan.
 The town museum inside the Citadela covers this layered history across several galleries.